 Little Monets

-Participants will need access to their medium of choice.
-This can include anything from a favorite pen, sidewalk chalk, a ball of string or magazines to oil paints, a digital camera, professional grade clay or building materials and everything in between.
+Artists are invited to create with the medium of their choice.
+This includes anything from a favorite pen, sidewalk chalk, a ball of string or magazines to oil paints, a digital camera, professional grade clay or building materials and everything in between.
+They also have access to new and unexpected tools to experiment with, discover, and innovate original techniques.

 This interactive course is scaffolded for children of all ability levels, races, genders, religions, sexual orientations, and national origins.